knpuniversity/rest/knpu/episode2/error-response-factory.rst

 create the response for that.
 And most of this we can just copy from our error handler code.

 I'll make sure that I add a couple of ``use`` statements here.
-Perfect, so it takes in the ``ApiProblem``, it transforms that into json, and it makes sure that the ``Content-Type`` header is set.
-So if we can use this instead of repeating that logic elsewhere, it is going to save us some trouble.
+Perfect, it takes in the ``ApiProblem``, transforms that into json, and makes sure that the ``Content-Type`` header is set.
+So if we can use this instead of repeating that logic elsewhere, it's going to save us some trouble.
 Like we saw before, inside of Silex there is a way to create global objects called services.
-We did this for the ``erializer`` which meant that let us use it in multiple places.
+We did this for the ``serializer`` which let us use it in multiple places.
 So I'm going to do the same thing with the ``api.response_factory``.
 And we'll just ``return new ApiProblemResponseFactory``.
 Of course, like anything else don't forget to add the ``use`` statement for that.
 Yes, this class is getting a little crazy.
 And that's it!

-Down inside this class we'll use that key to access the objecta and make use of it.
+Down inside this class we'll use that key to access the object and make use of it.
 I have that same app variable, so I can get rid of all this stuff here.
-Pass it the  ``ApiProblem`` object to ``createResponse`` and that's it!
+Pass the  ``ApiProblem`` object to ``createResponse`` and there we go!

 We can do the same thing inside the ``ApiEntryPoint``.
 I need to practice a little bit of dependency injection, and if this is a new idea to you or going over your head, we have a free tutorial about `dependency injection`_.
-I highly recommend you check it out, it is going to change the way you code.
+I highly recommend you check it out, it's going to change the way you code.

 So in ``Application``, I'm going to find the entry point and I'm actually going to go past that new factory object right to it as the second argument to